NBA 2K21: Ninth generation changes

 In the game's Xbox Series X/S and PS5 release, MyGM and MyLeague were combined and rebranded into MyNBA.
 Instead of the role-playing aspects such as cutscenes, player morale, and tasks being locked solely to MyGM, they are now individually toggleable under role-playing elements before one starts MyNBA.
 NBA G League games are also playable as well, however playoffs and the championship for the NBA G League are not featured.
-A boom/bust system was also revamped, giving more unpredictability to draft prospects and young players in terms of how their career will turnout.
+The boom/bust system was also revamped, giving more unpredictability to draft prospects and young players in terms of how their career will turn out.

+Reception

-ReceptionNBA 2K21 received "mixed or average" reviews from critics, according to review aggregator Metacritic, and "generally favorable reviews" on the ninth-generation consoles.
+NBA 2K21 received "mixed or average" reviews from critics, according to review aggregator Metacritic, and "generally favorable reviews" on the ninth-generation consoles.

 Michael Higham from GameSpot gave the game a score of 6-out-of-10.
 He states "NBA 2K21 shows that the lone basketball sim we have now has largely stagnated.
 It's a full package, for sure, but one that demonstrates little-to-no motivation to meaningfully improve upon itself.
 That doesn't take away from the strong foundation that makes NBA 2K a fun and rewarding time.
 However, when you go through the same grind and the same process with only superficial changes, you just get burnt out faster than years prior."

 Ben Vollmer from IGN gave the game a score of 6 out of 10, stating "More of the same isn't good enough anymore, especially when it includes such obtrusive microtransactions."
 Vollmer also says "At the same time, it's a shame that 2K's focus isn't on the fun you can have on the court, but instead the money that can be extracted from your wallet off of the court in the MyCareer and MyTeam modes, whist aren't fun to grind through without paying.
 Maybe the new set of consoles on the horizon will bring a fresh start for the NBA 2K franchise, but right now I feel more pessimistic about the series’ future than ever."

 The PlayStation 4 version of NBA 2K21 sold 8,541 physical copies within its first week on sale in Japan, making it the seventh bestselling retail game of the week.
 The game had sold more than 8 million copies by the end of December 2020.

-It was nominated in the category of Best Sports/Racing Game at The Game Awards 2020.
+It was nominated in the category of Best Sports/Racing Game at The Game Awards 2020, as well as Sports Game of the Year at the 24th Annual D.I.C.E.
+Awards.

+Soundtrack

+The NBA 2K21 in-game soundtrack uniquely featured songs from cover athlete Damian ‘Dame D.O.L.L.A.’
+Lillard, global artists such as Stormzy, Roddy Ricch, Little Simz and more, giving opportunity to independent artists to be featured in connection with United Masters.

+Current Gen Soundtrack

+Added Songs

+On November 12, 2020, rapper 2 Chainz premiered five songs from his upcoming album So Help Me God in the game.